Coronavirus-stricken Grand Princess cleared to dock in Oakland, Calif. | CBC News

 The care home is now following an outbreak protocol that restricts visitors and imposes "infection control precautions" on all staff interactions at the facility.

-At least 57 people in Canada have COVID-19, with 27 confirmed cases in B.C., 28 in Ontario and two in Quebec.
+Sixty people in Canada have COVID-19, with 27 confirmed cases in B.C., 28 in Ontario and three in Quebec.
 There are also two presumptive cases in Alberta that have yet to be confirmed by the National Microbiology Lab in Winnipeg.

 A growing list of events are being cancelled in Canada and around the world in anticipation of fewer people travelling to and from infected areas.